In-context Learning with Retrieved Demonstrations for Language Models: A Survey: In-context Learning with Demonstration Retrieval

 \paragraph{One-hoc Retrieval} This is the most basic retrieval strategy.
 To obtain $k$ demonstrations, given a query, the retriever ranks the demonstrations based on some scoring criteria and then selects the top-$k$ demonstrations.
 Thus, each demonstration is chosen independently of the others.
 This method is straightforward and fast, however, it might not yield the best combination of $k$ demonstrations as these demonstrations might be homogeneous.

-\paragraph{Clustering Retrieval} To mitigate the issue of homogeneity in one-hot retrieval, clustering retrieval approaches ~\citep{zhang2022automatic,yu2023generate,li2023mot} categorize all demonstrations into $k$ sub-groups aiming to group similar demonstrations together.
+\paragraph{Clustering Retrieval} To mitigate the issue of homogeneity in one-hot retrieval, clustering retrieval approaches ~\citep{li2022self,zhang2022automatic,li2023mot} categorize all demonstrations into $k$ sub-groups aiming to group similar demonstrations together.
 Then given a query, the retriever picks the most similar demonstration from each sub-group resulting in a final set of $k$ demonstrations.
 The core principle of clustering is to select a diverse range of demonstrations.
-The choice of clustering method varies in different works.
-For instance, \citet{levy2022diverse} calculates a set of syntactic structures for each test query and chooses diverse demonstrations that maximally cover these structures.
+Most of the work use SBERT~\cite{Reimers2019sbert} to encode the demonstrations (only the question or the entire demonstrations) and then apply $k$-means for clustering.

 \paragraph{Iterative Retrieval} The earlier retrieval strategies acquire each demonstration independently.
 However, in iterative retrieval, a retriever selects demonstrations based on both the query and previously retrieved demonstrations.
 This process starts with a single query, for which the retriever finds one best demonstration.
 The query is then augmented (e.g. combined with the demonstration) to retrieve the next demonstration.
 This step is iteratively executed $k$ times to gather $k$ demonstrations.
 The general idea is to select the demonstrations that can complement each other.
 An an example of a work from this categorym, \citet{scarlatos2023reticl} train an LSTM retriever using a reinforcement learning framework.
 During the inference phase, the retriever processes the input query to select the best initial demonstration.
 It then generates a new query representation by integrating the query with prior demonstrations, specifically utilizing the hidden state representation from the LSTM model.
 This process of updating the query representation and obtaining subsequent demonstrations continues iteratively until $k$ demonstrations are retrieved.